2011 M5 motorway crash: Prosecution

 On 19 October 2012, Geoffrey Counsell, a 50-year-old man from Somerset who had provided the fireworks display at Taunton Rugby Club, was charged with seven counts of manslaughter.
 He appeared at Bristol magistrates' court on 12 November and was bailed until 4 December when he appeared at Bristol Crown Court for an initial preliminary hearing.
 Counsell was bailed again until an additional preliminary hearing at the court on 15 January 2013.

-At 15 January hearing the manslaughter charges against Counsell were dropped.
+At a 15 January hearing the manslaughter charges against Counsell were dropped.
 He instead was charged with a single count of failing to ensure the safety of others, under health and safety laws.
 His trial began on 19 November and concluded on 10 December when the judge directed the jury to find him not guilty of the charge, stating that Counsell had "no case to answer" and that there was not sufficient evidence that he should have foreseen smoke from the display might drift and mix with fog to form thick smog.

 After the trial Counsell criticised the police and local council for being "motivated by a desire to find someone to blame for this terrible accident, simply for the sake of it", saying that the Highways Agency, Taunton Deane Borough Council and Avon and Somerset police were all consulted before the event but "no objection of any kind was raised".